 We hold 汽车之家® and 车之家® (both mean "auto home" in English) and "AUTOHOME®" trademarks in China.
-In addition, we currently hold 31 pending trademark applications and 35 registered software copyrights in China.
-We have 13 registered domain names, including our main website domain names, autohome.com.cn and che168.com.
-We have 14 pending patent applications.
+In addition, we currently hold 28 pending trademark applications and 17 registered software copyrights in China.
+We have 12 registered domain names, including our main website domain names, autohome.com.cn and che168.com.